Healthcare & Medical Insurance

 What if my insurance meets all the requirements but the repatriation and medical evacuation?

-In the event that your insurance policy provides all required benefits except medical evacuation and/or repatriation coverage, CIE will remove the insurance charge provided that you purchase a supplemental insurance policy that covers those benefits.
-Two companies that provide such supplemental insurance are International SOS or The Harbour Group, LLC.
-These plans are $60-70 for 12 months of coverage.
-In order to have the insurance charge removed, the student must submit a paid enrollment form to CIE by the insurance deadline.
+In the event that your insurance policy provides all required benefits except medical evacuation and/or repatriation coverage, CIE will remove the full insurance charge and bill you for only Lweremark's medical evacuation/repatriation coverage.
+The costs are $65 for 12 months of coverage and $50 for 6 months of coverage.
+In order to have the insurance charge removed, the student must submit the required waiver form to CIE by the insurance deadline.

 Can I bring my insurance information to another office on campus to get the fee removed from my bill?